CircuitVerse/CircuitVerseDocs/docs/miscellaneous.md

 <iframe width="600px" height="400px" src="https://circuitverse.org/simulator/embed/13252" id="projectPreview" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen> </iframe>

 ## Tunnel
-A tunnel acts like a hidden wire that binds points together,but unlike a wire ,the connection is not drawn.
+A tunnel acts like a hidden wire that binds points together, but unlike a wire, the connection is not drawn.
 All tunnel with same " Debug Flag identifier " are effectively connected together.

 **Simple Example of a Tunnel**